graycoreio/magento2-helm/README.md

 # Magento 2 Helm Chart (Archived)

+> [!IMPORTANT]
-This project began as an open-source initiative to simplify Magento 2 deployments using Helm.
-While it served as a foundational idea, it has since evolved into a more robust and feature-rich solution.​
+> This project began as an open-source initiative to simplify Magento 2 deployments using Helm.
+While it served as a foundational idea, it has since evolved into a more robust and feature-rich solution: Mappia.

 [![Mappia - A production-grade Helm Chart for Magento 2](https://www.mappia.io/assets/mappia-full-logo-light.svg "Mappia")](https://www.mappia.io/)